 - A friend is someone who shares a deeper level of interaction or communication with you; he or she is someone you can really connect with, face-to-face.
 A friend is someone you feel comfortable sharing your feelings with, someone who'll listen to you without judging you or telling you how you should think or feel.
 As friendship works both ways, a friend is also someone you feel comfortable supporting and accepting, and someone with whom you share a bond of trust and loyalty.

 What to look for in a friend

 A good friend will show a genuine interest in what's going on in your life, what you have to say, and how you think and feel about things.
-He or she will accept you for who you are and listen to you attentively without judging you or trying to change the subject.
-A good friend will act in a trustworthy and loyal way, and he or she will feel comfortable sharing things about themselves with you.
+A good friend will accept you for who you are and listen to you attentively without judging you or trying to change the subject.
+A good friend will act in a trustworthy and loyal way, and will feel comfortable sharing things about themselves with you.

 If a person is controlling towards you, overly critical, selfish, abuses your generosity, or brings unwanted danger, drama, or negative influences into your life, it may be the sign of an unhealthy friendship.
 A good friendship is not dependent on the use of drugs or alcohol, and does not require you to always agree with the other person.

 The need for friends is instinctual.
 Our survival once depended on having friends to hunt and find food with, to help us build shelter and keep our families safe, and for companionship.
 Today, good friends are just as important.
 They add a special meaning to life.
 They help you enjoy the good times and overcome the difficult ones.
 While strong relationships with friends can be a huge source of fun and pleasure, they are also important for your physical and emotional health.

 - Improve your mood.
 Happiness can be infectious.
 Spending time with happy and positive friends can elevate your mood and boost your outlook.